All the fundraising deals in the AgriTech market (from Q1 2025 to Q1 2026)

 How has funding activity in the AgriTech market changed over time?

-Q2 2025 was the most active quarter in the AgriTech market with $135.3 million raised, but this was entirely driven by Halter's $100 million Series D, which represented 74% of the quarter's total funding.
+Q2 2025 was the most active quarter by total capital, pulling in $135.3 million, almost entirely because of Halter's $100 million Series D, which alone represented nearly 74% of that quarter's total.

 chart john deere AgriTech market